isemenkov/libpascurl/README.md

 libcurl is the library is using for transferring data specified with URL syntax, supporting HTTP, HTTPS, FTP, FTPS, GOPHER, TFTP, SCP, SFTP, SMB, TELNET, DICT, LDAP, LDAPS, FILE, IMAP, SMTP, POP3, RTSP and RTMP.

 Documentation you can find at [wiki page](https://github.com/isemenkov/libpascurl/wiki).

+Project road map you can find at [trello.com](https://trello.com/b/4KeflAib/libpascurl).

 ### Bindings